395t/review-assignments/_summaries/sutskever2014sequence_2.md

 ### What interesting variants are explored?

 The authors tried several different models when testing.
 Notably, the employed ensembles of LSTMs with varying sizes.
+The ensembles had randomized initializations and random order of minibatches.
+By using multiple LSTMs in an ensemble, they were able get a neural network model to outperform a SMT model on a large scale machine-translation task by a large margin for the first time.
 They also reversed the inputs to the LSTM without changing the order of the outputs to improve performance.
+They theorized that this reversion reduced the "minimum time lag", the shortest distance from the inputted word to its outputted translation (as the final word in the reversed input sequence would correspond to the first word in the normal output sequence).

 ## TL;DR
 * RNNs perform well with variable input and output sequences